 3. Baby Monitor

-It is a great device that can help the parents to tend to their baby’s needs as soon as he starts crying.
-This transmitter can be placed close to your baby as he sleeps, and the mother can have the receiver with her.
-You can do your household chores comfortably, and when the need arises, you can come to your baby within no time.
+It is a great device that can help the parents to tend to their baby’s needs as soon as the baby starts crying.
+This transmitter can be placed close to the baby while they sleep, and the parents can keep the receiver with them.
+You can do your household chores comfortably, and check your baby in no time.
 There are various high-tech models available; you can choose the one that fits your budget.

 4. Soothers or Pacifiers